 The "right" legal structure for you must be determined based on a specific assessment of your circumstances; the various legal structures all have their advantages and disadvantages.

 Your choice of legal structure will partly depend on whether you want to be an employee of your own business, the level of risk you are prepared to take, the scope involved, and the number of owners that will be involved.
-You can change to a different legal structure later, but you will not be able to keep the same organisation number if you do.
+You can change to a different legal structure later, but you will usually not be able to keep the same organisation number if you do.

 If you are planning to set up a business, the choice will often be between a sole proprietorship, a private limited company, a general partnership or a cooperative.